getsentry/sentry.engineering/data/blog/do-you-really-need-an-mcp-to-build-your-app.md

 Result: **28% faster median time** than unprimed shell, and p90 dropped about **20%**.
 The tool schema overhead is real, but it removes the failed-command cycles that bloat context with error output and retries.
 Context spent on the right thing is cheaper than context spent recovering from the wrong thing.

-## The truncation problem is worse than it looks
+## The Truncation Problem Is Worse Than It Looks

 A single `xcodebuild` call in our test project regularly exceeded agent truncation limits: